 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS

 1. Election of Directors

 1.01 John Simard FOR WITHHOLD FOR

+1.02 Jan-Paul Waldin FOR

-1.02 W. Thorpe McKenzie FOR
+1.03 W. Thorpe McKenzie FOR

-1.03 Jan-Paul Waldin, Esq.
-FOR

-1.04 Donald MacAdam FOR
+1.04 Donald H. MacAdam FOR

-1.05 Peter Libby, M.D.
-FOR
+1.05 Peter Libby FOR

-2. Ratify the selection by the Audit Committee of the Board of Directors of Emst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2021.
-FOR AGAINST ABSTAIN FOR
+2. To ratify the selection by the Audit Committee of the Boa the independent registered public accounting firm of the Approve, on an advisory basis, the compensation of the Company for it s fiscal year ending 2022.
+FOR AGAINST ABSTAIN FOR FOR

-3, Approve, on an advisory basis, the compensation of the Company's named executive officers.
-FOR

-4, Approve, on an advisory basis, the frquency (every one, two or three years) of the advisory vote on the compensation of the Company's named executive officers.
-1YR 2YR 3YR ABSTAIN 1 YEAR

-You must register to attend the meeting online and/or participate at very Authorized Signatures - Must be completed for your instructions to be executed.
+Check here if you would like to attend the n structions to be executed.

 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all pushould include title and authority.
-Corporations should provide full name of corporation a Form. ersons sh ould sign.
-Trus tees, admin
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vot Form.

-Signature (if held jointly)
+Sig nature (and Title if applicable) ate Signature (if held jointly) Date